Capacity, Consolidation

 The Data Is Only Half the Story

-Track C tackles the most politically sensitive work in K-12 planning — boundary adjustments, school consolidations, and safety mapping.
+Track C tackles the most politically sensitive work in K-12 planning — capacity utilization, school consolidations, boundary adjustments, and safety.
 Marci Horner’s approach starts with the human element: who is affected, what alternatives were considered, and why this decision is the right one for students.

-The technical GIS content is rigorous.
-But in Track C, the emphasis is always on how that analysis gets communicated to the people who will have to live with the outcome.
+The technical content is rigorous across all four days.
+But in Track C, the emphasis is always on how that analysis gets communicated to the people who will have to live with the outcome — and on Friday, how physical facility design integrates with modern security technology.

-- Calculate and visualize capacity utilization rates by school
+- Calculate and visualize utilization rates to identify under- and over-utilized facilities

-- Structure a community engagement process for boundary changes
+- Structure community engagement for boundary changes and consolidations

 Who Should Attend Track C